LauraHBui/Modelling-Crime-Data-2021/docs/02-know-your-data.md

 <div style="margin-bottom:50px;">
 </div>

-`Haven` enables `R` to understand various data formats used by other statistical packages such as SPSS and STATA.
+`haven` enables `R` to understand various data formats used by other statistical packages such as SPSS and STATA.
 We will need this package to open data in its diverse forms.
 When we were using Excel last semester, you could only open specific type of files.
 With R, we can open a wide range of data files, which opens up many possibilities of analysis for us!
 Let's give this a try now.

 <div style="margin-bottom:70px;">
 </div>

 ### Activity 2: Importing and Viewing Data

 Go to Blackboard > Learning materials > and Week 2, where you will find the data set 'NCVS lone offender assaults 1992 to 2013.

+This data comes from the USA's The National Crime Victimization Survey (NCVS).
+You can read more about it here: []() and find the data dictionary here: [https://www.icpsr.umich.edu/web/ICPSR/series/95/variables](https://www.icpsr.umich.edu/web/ICPSR/series/95/variables)

 Download this, into your working directory.
 You can creat a subfolder for all data sets, to keep things neat and tidy.
 Here we've created a sub-folder called "Datasets".
 When importing data with the `here()` function, in the brackets you must specify where the file is found, and what it is called.

 For exmaple, in this case, we need to specify that it is in the sub folder "Datasets" and it is called "NCVS lone offender assaults 1992 to 2013.sav".
 So the code to find the file is `here("Datasets", "NCVS lone offender assaults 1992 to 2013.sav")`.